In a hurry? Our favorite silent hair clipper for autism is Baistom Baby Hair Clipper.

 - Comes with a pouch and finger inserts

 - Not practical in the long run

-Advanced Noise Reduction Technology – A powerful motor that operates in a gentle, quiet way when cutting hair, noise level is only about 50db, This ultra-quiet feature can make your baby feel more relaxed reducing their fear of hair cutting.
+Advanced Noise Reduction Technology – A powerful motor that operates in a gentle, quiet way when cutting hair, the noise level is only about 50db, This ultra-quiet feature can make your baby feel more relaxed reducing their fear of hair cutting.